Critical fluctuations of the proton density in A+A collisions at $158A$ GeV

 \section{Results}

-In Fig.~\ref{fig:fig1} we show $F_2(M)$ versus $M^2$ for the three analysed systems (black circles).
+The results for the SSFM $F_2(M)$ versus $M^2$ of the three analysed systems are shown with black circles in Fig.~\ref{fig:F2M}.
 In the same figure we also plot the SSFMs for the corresponding mixed events (red crosses).
-For the ``Si"+Si and Pb+Pb systems we observe that for large $M^2$ values the SSFMs of the data are clearly larger than those of the mixed events.
+We used a universal cut $q_{inv} \geq 25$ MeV/c for all analysed proton pairs to take care of anti-correlations induced by Coulomb repulsion and Fermi-Dirac statistics, removing both proton tracks whenever this criterion was not fulfilled.
+For the ``Si"+Si system we observe that for large $M^2$ values the SSFMs of the data are clearly larger than those of the mixed events.
 The difference between the two moments increases with increasing number of cells $M^2$, a typical characteristic of intermittent behaviour.
 This observation is an indication for sizeable correlations among the produced protons.
-However, due to the small event ensemble the statistical errors of the $F_2$ values, calculated using the resampling method for the lattice averaged $F_2$ values, are significant for ``Si"+Si.
-In the ``C"+C case the SSFM values of the data and the background become approximately constant for large $M^2$ suggesting the absence of an intermittency effect in this system.
-The maximum number of bins used in the analysis is $M_{max}=150$ per $p_T$ direction leading to a minimum bin size of $20$ MeV/$c$.
-The latter is much greater than the experimental resolution $\delta p_T$ in this phase space region ($\delta p_T \lesssim 5$ MeV/$c$ \cite{Toy}).
+However, due to the small event ensemble, ``Si''+Si $F_2$ values are accompanied by large statistical errors, which are calculated as the resampling method variances of the lattice averaged $F_2$ values.
+In the ``C"+C and Pb+Pb cases the SSFM values of the data and the background overlap especially in the region of large $M^2$ values.
+This suggests the absence of an intermittency effect in these systems.
+The maximum number of bins used for the calculation of the SSFMs is $M_{max}=150$ per $p_T$ direction leading to a minimum bin size of $20$ MeV/$c$.
+The latter is much greater than the experimental resolution $\delta p_T$ in this phase space region ($\delta p_T \lesssim 5$ MeV/$c$).
 Thus systematic errors due to transverse momentum uncertainties are negligible for our analysis.